openwpm/OpenWPM/README.md

 Installation
 ------------

-OpenWPM has been developed and tested on Ubuntu 14.04.
+OpenWPM has been developed and tested on Ubuntu 14.04/16.04.
 An installation script, `install.sh` is included to install both the system and python dependencies automatically.
 A few of the python dependencies require specific versions, so you should install the dependencies in a virtual environment if you're installing a shared machine.
+If you plan to develop OpenWPM's instrumentation extension or run tests you will also need to install the development dependencies included in `install-dev.sh`.

 It is likely that OpenWPM will also work on Mac OSX, however this has not been tested.
 If you have experience running OpenWPM on other platforms, please let